zliu41/CIPs/CIP-plutus-modules/README.md

 Cardano contracts, so one should expect Ethereum contracts to require more code for the same task, since in Cardano only the verifiers need to run on the chain itself.
-Nevertheless, it is interesting to ask whether, and how the need for modules has been met in the Ethereum context.
+Nevertheless, it is interesting to ask whether, and how, the need for modules has been met in the Ethereum context.

 Solidity does provide a notion of 'library', which collects a number